WhyLIM/LabTD-website/content/authors/金叶安琪/_index.md

 bio: My research interest is to explore the comorbidity relationship of diseases based on complex networks and to find new combination markers, and has constructed multiple biomarker databases and prediction models.

 interests:
-  - Mechanism of Comorbidity
-  - Network analysis
+  - xxxxx
-  - Biomarker Research
+  - xxxxx
-  - Database
+  - xxxxx

 education:
   courses: